Rodgers, Packers rout Vikings 41-17, control playoff fate | Times Leader

 Click here to subscribe today or Login.

+GREEN BAY, Wis. — Aaron Rodgers and the Packers suddenly are just a win away from an improbable playoff berth.

+He has his defense to thank for continuing Green Bay’s reversal of fortune.

-GREEN BAY, Wis.
-(AP) — Aaron Rodgers threw a touchdown pass and ran for a score, and the Green Bay Packers continued their improbable playoff push by shutting down Justin Jefferson and the Minnesota Vikings in a 41-17 blowout on Sunday.
+Rodgers threw a touchdown pass and ran for a score, and the Packers shut down Kirk Cousins and star receiver Justin Jefferson in a 41-17 blowout of the Minnesota Vikings on Sunday.

-and — one of four turnovers by the Vikings QB — to help Green Bay build a 27-3 halftime lead.
-Aaron Jones rushed for 111 yards on 14 carries and A.J.
-Dillon had a 2-yard touchdown run as the Packers won their fourth straight.

-Green Bay’s latest bit of good fortune came earlier Sunday when , putting the Packers in control of their postseason fate.
+Keisean Nixon scored on a 105-yard kickoff return and Darnell Savage had a 75-yard pick-6 of Cousins — one of four turnovers by the Minnesota QB.
+The Packers (8-8) will reach the playoffs if they beat the Detroit Lions at home in their regular-season finale.

+“I just felt like if we get one of those, we can win the last five, and 9-8 was going to get in.
+I didn’t really go around saying that because you don’t really want to say, ‘Hey, if we get just one of these three, you know, we can maybe make the playoffs.’
+But in my head, that’s what I was thinking.”

+The Packers beat the Cowboys in overtime before losing to Tennessee and Philadelphia.
+They’ve now won four straight, with their ball-hawking defense a big reason why.

-The Packers then took care of business by making life miserable for Cousins and Jefferson, the NFL’s leading receiver who was held to one catch for 15 yards.
+Green Bay held Jefferson, the NFL’s leading receiver, to one catch for 15 yards.
 Jefferson had nine receptions for 184 yards and two touchdowns in a season-opening 23-7 victory over the Packers.

 Savage, Adrian Amos and Rudy Ford each intercepted passes by Cousins, while Kenny Clark recovered a fumble on a strip sack.
 The Packers converted each of Cousins’ turnovers into touchdowns.